vipinsharmaa/Odin-Library/README.md

-## My submission for the Library App  project in the Intermediate HTML and CSS on The Odin Project.
+## My submission for the Library App  project in the Javascript Course on The Odin Project.

 ### Solution Links